OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     >>> # Disconnect a specific connection
     >>> my_car.disconnect('velocity','transmission.velocity')

-You probably won't need to use *disconnect* very often.
-Some components may need to reconfigure their connections during runtime, so it is available.
+You probably won't need to use ``disconnect`` very often.
+However, some components may need to reconfigure their connections during runtime, so it is available.

 .. _Files-and-Directories: